 - Set aside a budget for local link-building initiatives and content creation

 But, there is a simpler alternative.
 Why not call on the services of an SEO consultant (like me) to carry out an audit, make recommendations and implement changes?
 This way you can delegate all your SEO activities and focus on your priorities.
-I can help you manage your French SEO, even if it is managed in another country.

 Don’t hesitate to get in touch!